Containerizing a node, express, and mongodb application using Docker.

 compose.yaml: This file is a YAML file used to define and configure Docker applications.
 It allows you to define multiple services, networks, and volumes in a single file, making it easier to manage complex multi-container applications.

 .dockerignore: This file is used to specify files and directories that should be excluded from the context when building a Docker image.
-The context is the set of files and directories located at the specified path or URL in the docker build command.
+The context is the set of files and directories located at the specified path or URL in the docker build

-The purpose of .dockerignore is similar to the .gitignore file in Git
+is similar to the .gitignore

 README.Docker.md: This file is typically a Markdown-formatted document that provides instructions, guidelines, and information specific to running or deploying a project using Docker.
 It serves as documentation for users or developers who are interested in using Docker to set up, run, or deploy the associated project.